 Want to get paid to write poetry?
-You might be surprised at the myriad of literary publications that are eager to pay unknown writers for their content.
+You might be surprised at the myriad of literary publications eager to pay unknown writers for their content.

 If you’re okay with the waiting process, the companies listed below are some of the most popular and well-paying companies for poetry submission.